 Where Did the Biodiversity Hotspots Concept Come From

-Biodiversity hotspots were introduced by British ecologist Norman Myers in 1988 to recognise which areas need to be prioritised not just due to their ecological value, but due to being critically endangered and facing major biodiversity loss.
+Biodiversity hotspots were introduced by British ecologist Norman Myers in 1988, to flag regions that deserve priority not only for their ecological value, but because they are highly endangered and facing severe biodiversity loss.

 More Information